LakshmiRadhakrishnan09/AWS-Security-Specialist/ContainerServices.md

 When to use ECS: If u have a less complex system, then deploy to ECS.

 Amazon ECR: Repository for Container images.

+Why should we use EKS/ECS over EC2?

+- Zero down time deployments are difficult with EC2.
+- If u run containers in EC2, management is difficult.
+- If its a monolith, then EC2 is fine.